jerdog/auth0-blog/_posts/2018-09-10-what-facebook-disinformation-scandal-means-for-your-company.markdown

 {% include tweet_quote.html quote_text="With so many stakeholders accessing different parts of the Facebook platform at different times, it's clearly too much for Facebook to keep track of Fake news, and accounts are rampant." %}

 These providers helped other businesses understand and optimize their marketing campaigns.
-As an an example, [according to Facebook](https://www.facebook.com/help/494750870625830):
+As an example, [according to Facebook](https://www.facebook.com/help/494750870625830):

 “An auto dealer may want to customize an offer to people who are likely to be in the market for a new car.
 The dealer also might want to send offers, like discounts for service, to customers that have purchased a car from them.
 To do this, the auto dealer works with a third-party company to identify and reach those customers with the right offer.
 The third-party partner provides Facebook with information that helps Facebook connect those customers with the offers.”